Many professional in-home music teachers strictly do not offer make up lessons under any circumstances. We disagree with setting such a strict policy!

 - If student cancels – Make up lesson credit expires 14 days after the missed lesson.

 - If teacher cancels – Make up lesson credit expires 30 days after the missed lesson.
-Teachers will go above and beyond to offer make up lessons when they have to cancel.
-We may be able to offer weekend time slots.
+Teachers will go above and beyond to offer make up lessons when they have to cancel, including offering weekend or summer time slots.

 - We may offer a make up lesson by extending your lesson time at the next couple of lessons (only available if we don’t have another appointment right after you)